-Creative Multilingualism is a four-year research programme investigating the interconnection between linguistic diversity and creativity.
+Creative Multilingualism (2016–2020) was a four-year research programme investigating the interconnection between linguistic diversity and creativity.

-The programme is funded by the AHRC's Open World Research Initiative.
+The programme was funded by the AHRC's Open World Research Initiative.

 Responding to the Modern Foreign Languages crisis